 Basically, a pole saw is just a chainsaw with a pole attached to it (unless you have one of those hedge trimmer attachments, which I will discuss later).
 I have witnessed people literally taking a chainsaw and using it to trim their hedges.
-For them, this may work, but personally, I feel it just doesn’t do a good job, and makes the work look sloppy.
+For them, this may work, but personally, I feel it just doesn’t do a good job and makes the work look sloppy.
 Yes, hedge trimmers and pole saws seem similar, but these tools have specific jobs they can do.
 It is important that you have an understanding of the differences in order to help you pick the right tool, whether you’re trimming those hedges in your front yard or cutting down a tree in your back yard.
-Using the right tool for the job will make life a whole lot easier on you.
+Using the right tool for the job will make life a whole lot easier for you.

 The Best Pole Saws, Hedge Trimmers & Hybrids

 |Ryobi One+ 8 in.
 18-Volt 9.5 ft.
 Cordless Electric Pole Saw without Battery and Charger||X||Buy Now|

 |Sun Joe SWJ800E 8-Inch 6.5-Amp Telescoping Electric Pole Chain Saw with Automatic Chain Lubrication System||Buy Now|

 |Remington RM1035P Ranger II 8-Amp Electric 2-in-1 Pole Saw & Chainsaw with Telescoping Shaft and 10-Inch Bar for Tree Trimming and Pruning||Buy Now|